GuilhermeKotchergenko/GuilhermeKotchergenko/README.md

 ---
 ### About

-**AI and Data Science student** with a background in business.
+**AI and Data Science student** at University of Porto.
+First bachelors in business.

 Applied **Deep Learning** and **Machine Learning** techniques to enhance model reliability and extract actionable insights from data

 Experienced in **Data Analysis** and **Data Engineering** to drive business efficiency

-Currently pursuing a Bachelor's in Artificial Intelligence and Data Science at the University of Porto

 ---
 ### Stack